 Sales presentations are the cornerstone of many companies’ sales efforts, yet so often they aren’t given the time and attention they deserve.
 Thrown together at the last-minute, often your sales reps stand up in front of a sales presentation that's nothing more than a glorified page of notes.
 Read this article for everything you need to make the ultimate sales presentation.

 Asking the right questions can be key to writing and deploying a winning sales presentation.
-But what questions should you ask?
+But what questions should you ask when writing your presentation outline?

 Who will the presentation be delivered to, and by whom?